West Coast, Tasmania: Photographic record

-Due to the rise of tourism in the 1990s - a considerable number of DVDs and videos are commercially available of the region - going into areas which had been inaccessible as recently as 30 or 40 years ago.
-Also tourists and hikers have gathered a considerable record of the region which regularly appears in either their own or generally accessible websites on the internet.
+Due to the rise of tourism in the 1990s, a considerable number of DVDs and videos are commercially available of the region.
+These DVDs and videos often cover areas which had been inaccessible as recently as 30 or 40 years ago.
+Additionally, tourists and hikers have gathered a considerable record of the region, which regularly appears in either their own or on generally accessible websites on the Internet.

 Bioregion

 The Tasmanian West bioregion comprises the West Coast region and the South West region.

 Locality

-The gazetted locality/suburb named "West Coast" covers a largely uninhabited region between the Arthur River and Queenstown, and doesn't include the populated towns in the West Coast region.
+The gazetted locality/suburb named "West Coast" covers a largely uninhabited region between the Arthur River and Queenstown, and does not include the populated towns in the West Coast region.
 It is in the local government areas of Circular Head (34.6%), Kentish (0.3%), Waratah-Wynyard (27.1%), and West Coast (38%).
 Its central point is about 137 km west of the town of Sheffield.
 The 2016 census has a population of nil for the state suburb of West Coast.

 The Southern Ocean forms part of the western boundary.
 The locality encircles Corinna, Renison Bell, Rosebery and Zeehan, and is adjoined by the localities of Arthur River, Couta Rocks, Cradle Mountain, Gormanston, Granville Harbour, Guildford, Lake Margaret, Lileah, Luina, Mawbanna, Middlesex, Nelson Bay, Parrawe, Queenstown, Roger River, Savage River, Southwest, Strahan, Temma, Togari, Trial Harbour, Trowutta, Tullah, Waratah, and West Takone.